flashjaysan/memos/jeux-videos/memo-blitzmax.md

 Une fois créé, parcourez le tableau avec N boucles `For To Next` imbriquées.

 ```
-For Local X = 0 To K
+For Local x = 0 To m
-    For Local Y = 0 To M
+    For Local y = 0 To n

     Next
 Next